 34. Dr. Bernstein’s lead lawyer in the civil matter bragged in May 2019 at the Supreme Court of Canada that the civil litigation between Dr. Bernstein and Norma had resulted in over 250 appearances and orders being made including four in the Court of Appeal.
 She complained that Dr. Bernstein was vilified by the court.
 She lost on his behalf in the highest court in the land, with Justice Brown saying to her that he “could not get behind this stunt of yours playing fast and loose with the rules of knowing assistance.”

-35. The theft convictions against Norma relate to the $1.615 million shareholders’ loan from her own Don Mills companies that she jointly owned with Dr Bernstein; that she personally guaranteed; and that she repaid in full within 30 days of his demand plus provided another $435,000 over and above.
+35. The theft convictions against Norma relate to the $1,265,000 shareholders’ loan from her own Don Mills companies that she jointly owned with Dr Bernstein; that she personally guaranteed; and that she repaid in full within 30 days of his demand plus provided another $435,000 over and above.

 36. Dr. Bernstein paid for up to three lawyers a day to sit in the 4 ½ week criminal trial against Norma, assisting the Crown as required.
 Dr. Bernstein paid for up to two lawyers a day to sit in the sentencing hearing.
 Given the money spent by Dr. Bernstein both during the criminal trial and to bring the charges in general, Norma’s family and friends have taken to calling the theft convictions a bought verdict.

 37. Norma is just one in a long line of people that Dr. Bernstein has attacked through litigation.
 He uses litigation as his weapon of choice.
 This started with his first wife, the mother of his three sons.
 He sued her and took her to trial and to the Court of Appeal over money and access rights then wondered why his three sons were estranged from him for five years.
 He has never stopped, having sued more than 20 people since then, most recently including his second wife.
 He is energized by litigation and sees it as a legal way to destroy his enemies.